Ms .45

-Ms .45, initially released internationally as Angel of Vengeance, is a 1981 American exploitation thriller film directed by Abel Ferrara and starring Zoë Tamerlis.
-Inspired by films such as Thriller – A Cruel Picture (1973), Death Wish (1974), and Taxi Driver (1976), the film is a rape and revenge story about Thana, a mute woman who becomes a spree killer after she is raped twice in one day when going home from work.
+Ms .45 (initially released internationally as Angel of Vengeance) is a 1981 American neo-noir exploitation thriller film directed by Abel Ferrara, written by Nicholas St. John, and starring Zoë Lund.
+It is a rape and revenge story about Thana (Lund), a mute woman who becomes a spree killer after she is raped twice in one day when going home from work.

-It was critically detested on its theatrical release, but is now generally highly regarded among fans of underground and independent film.
+The film was critically detested on its theatrical release, but is now generally highly regarded among fans of underground and independent film.

-It was acquired by Alamo Drafthouse Films in October 2013 and remastered in HD from the original negatives.
-The distributor released the film on Blu-ray, DVD, and digital copy in March 2014.

 Plot

 While walking home from work, Thana, (Note: Thana's name is an allusion to Thanatos, the Greek god of death.) a mute seamstress in New York City's Garment District, is raped at gunpoint in an alley by a masked attacker.
 Returning to her apartment, she is raped a second time by a burglar.
 Thana strikes this second assailant with a small glass apple, then bludgeons him to death with an iron, before carrying his body to the bathtub.
 The next day at work, Thana goes into shock after watching her boss Albert rip a shirt off a mannequin, which worries her co-workers.

 After being sent home, Thana dismembers the burglar's body, keeping his .45 caliber pistol.
 She places the pieces of the body into plastic garbage bags and stores them in her refrigerator.
 After cleaning her bathtub, she decides to take a shower, but as she strips, she hallucinates the first attacker in the mirror grabbing her breast, horrifying her.
 She also notices that organs and body fluids from the burglar are overflowing in the drain.
 Mrs. Nasone, Thana's nosy neighbor and landlady, begins to notice her odd behavior.

 The next day, while disposing of one of the bagged body parts, Thana is noticed by a leering young man on the street.
 Thinking that she accidentally dropped the bag, he retrieves it, frightening her.
 He chases her through the alleys of the city and, fearing another sexual assault, she fatally shoots him when she is cornered by him.
 Following the incident, Mrs. Nasone spots Thana rushing up the stairs and throwing up.
 She insists on calling a doctor for Thana.
 Meanwhile, Mrs. Nasone's dog, Phil, starts to become attracted to her refrigerator.
 Thana escorts her out of her apartment while still in shock.